Wuxi railway station: Second Generation

 The PLA occupied Wuxi on April 23, 1949, and the rail service was suspended until May 27.
-Between March to December 1957, the railway operator constructed new tracks and canopies at the station's freight yard; and it also renovated the station yard and station square in 1956.
+Between March and December 1957, the railway operator constructed new tracks and canopies at the station's freight yard; and it also renovated the station yard and station square in 1956.
 In 1958, 2 new track was constructed due to the growth in industry in Wuxi.